PROBABLYPWNED

 Every article goes through these steps before publication:

-- Writing — Articles are drafted with clear attribution, avoiding speculation unless explicitly labeled as analysis.
+2. Drafting — Initial drafts are produced with AI assistance, then edited by a human for accuracy, attribution, and tone, avoiding speculation unless explicitly labeled as analysis.

 Corrections Policy